 If you are in dispute with your ex, or are having difficulties settling your separation, you may be thinking about court proceedings.

-But before an application can be made to court, you are required to attend a Mediation Information Assessment Meeting, or ‘MIAM’ for short.
+Before an application can be made to court, you are required to attend a Mediation Information Assessment Meeting, or ‘MIAM’ for short.

 The aim is to see if mediation could be used to resolve your difficulties, rather than going straight to court.